ZhongRuoyu/ntu-matric-number/README.md

 ## About

-To see more information, please visit [my blog page](https://zhongruoyu.github.io/projects/2020-07/ntu-matric-number/).
+For more information about the discovery, please visit [my blog page](https://zhongruoyu.github.io/projects/2020-07/ntu-matric-number/).

 ## Acknowledgement